Continvvm/continuum/docs/_tutorials/datasets/dataset.rst

 Refer to the datatset [official webpage](https://vlomonaco.github.io/core50/) for more information about the different versions.

-In addition to Computer Vision dataset, we also provide one NLP dataset:
+In addition to Computer Vision dataset, Continuum also provide one NLP dataset:

 .. code-block:: python